gigacontr.8

 allowed).
 The message is selected as current message.

-ate too different message headers for the parts, which causes them to appear as
+sage headers for the parts, which causes them to appear as sin-

 --smsdel